Orlando Distracted Driving Accident Lawyer: Texting While Driving Crash Claims

 Texting While Driving May (Or May Not) Lead To Liability For Orlando Auto Accidents & Injuries

-Distracted driving, including texting while driving, has gained the attention of many auto accident attorneys in Orlando, Florida, because this widespread problem has caused some of the most catastrophic injuries you could possibly imagine.
-Accidents caused by distracted driving are often similar in severity to those caused by drunk driving.
+Distracted driving, including texting while driving, has gained the attention of many distracted driving accident lawyers in Orlando, Florida, because this widespread problem has caused some of the most catastrophic injuries you could possibly imagine.
+Recent data from Orange County shows that younger drivers, particularly those aged 20-24, are responsible for the highest percentage of distracted driving crashes at 16.45%.
+As your potential texting while driving accident attorney, I can tell you that accidents caused by distracted driving are often similar in severity to those caused by drunk driving.
 Even worse, most people do not really believe distracted driving is dangerous.
 Plus, if there is evidence that the at-fault driver was texting while driving, then the case may have more value.
 But whether there is evidence to prove distracted driving is a completely different question.

 What Happened During The Accident, Besides The Texting Or Other Distraction, Still Matters